engtuncay/engtuncay.github.io/javascript/notes/js-notes-2-6-reg-ex.md

 // JavaScript is the most beautiful language that a human begin has ever created.I recommend python for a first programming language
 ```

+❗ without greedy flag, it ignores the second match phyton.

 🧲 Example

 ```js